• Overview

 Bera - The leopard village

-• 25% non-refundable deposit upon booking or 120 days prior to departure (whichever comes first)
+25% deposit on booking or 120 days before departure at the latest (non-refundable)

 On this nine-day safari through India, we travel from Delhi to the remote Bera Jawai region in Rajasthan.
 Six nights in the comfortable Bera Safari Lodge, two game drives a day in search of leopards, a visit to the Rabari herdsmen and a morning excursion to the Jawai reservoir await us.
 The tour ends with a relaxed return to Delhi and dinner together.